Along the Hawkesbury River

 Cruising the Hawkesbury

-Located on the edge of a World Heritage Area and surrounded by six national parks, the Hawkesbury is paradise for outdoor enthusiasts.
-And the rivers that flow through its boundaries – the Hawkesbury, the Grose, the Nepean – provide plenty of opportunity to enjoy the great outdoors in summer.
+On the edge of the Greater Blue Mountains World Heritage Area and surrounded by six national parks, the Hawkesbury is paradise for outdoor enthusiasts.
+And the rivers that flow through its boundaries – the Hawkesbury, the Grose, the Nepean – provide plenty of opportunity to enjoy the great outdoors.

 Just take your pick.
 Hire a canoe for a quiet paddle, go fishing or hit the adrenaline switch and try water skiing or wakeboarding.
 The Colo River is a quieter spot with a sandy riverbed that makes it ideal for family groups.

 The Burralow Rainforest Walk in Blue Mountains National Park is an easy 3km return walk that takes you past convict ruins and leads to a small waterfall and glow‐worm grottos in the rock face.
-The Finch’s Line section of the Great North Walk in Dharug National Park is more challenging while Wollemi National Park’s Bellbird Lookout has spectacular views of the Hawkesbury Valley and back to the Sydney skyline.
+The Finch’s Line section of the Great North Walk in Dharug National Park is more challenging.
+For spectacular views of the Hawkesbury Valley and the Sydney skyline, visit Wollemi National Park’s Bellbird Lookout.

-The area is also rich in Aboriginal history, home to the Darkinjung, Darug, Eora, and Kuringgai people, which you can trace as you can explore the rock art and walking tracks.
+The area is also rich in Aboriginal history, home to the Darkinjung, Darug, Eora, and Kurringai (also spelt Guringai) people, which you can trace as you can explore the rock art and walking tracks.